Poland Selects Missile Shield Finalists

 MBDA’s VL-MICA.
 This variant of their medium range air-to-air missile is still looking for a truck-mounted land order, though it has been picked for a few naval vessels.
 It comes in infrared and radar guided versions.
 That makes the system quite dangerous, even if its radars are shut down to protect them from enemy detection.

 MEADS.
 This consortium is led by Lockheed Martin and MEADS, creating a top-tier BMD system that can also mount Diehl’s short-range infrared guided IRIS-T variants.
-It’s dealt with under the WISLA competition.
+This dual role made MEADS’ bid something of an all-or-nothing affair.
+When Poland decided that MEADS was too risky to become a WISLA finalist, it effectively killed the system as a NAREW option.

 RAFAEL’s SPYDER.
 Israel’s system uses a pair of Python-5 IIR-guided and derivative Derby radar-guided missiles to the same effect as the different MICA variants, cued by a combination of radar and optical sensors.
 The truck-mounted system comes in SR (4 missiles) and MR (8 missiles with range-extending boosters) options.
 One interesting question is whether SPYDER-MR could also mount the Stunner missile from David’s Sling, creating a mobile BMD option.
 There’s already a base for Polish-Israeli cooperation, as Peru’s new air defenses are a combination of Poprad and SPYDER-SR systems, via a partnership between Poland’s Bumar (Poprad), RAFAEL (SPYDER system), and Northrop Grumman (long-range TPS-78 radar).
 It will be interesting to see if that arrangement rebounds back to Poland.
 SPYDER has been publicly exported to Georgia, India, Peru, and Singapore.